Kunsi/pretalx-plugin-broadcast-tools/README.rst

 License
 -------

-Copyright 2021 Franziska 'kuns' Kunsmann
+Copyright 2021 Franziska 'kunsi' Kunsmann

 Released under the terms of the Apache License 2.0